eerieA/steam-reviews-analysis/README.md

 You need to download their files manually and put them under ./models/, with exactly the subfolder names above, for example `./models/schuylerh-bert-multi-go-emo`.

 > You can change these subfolder names and tell the script about them through ./config.json, even if you use the default models.
-See [With customized constants](#with-customized-constants).
+See [With customized settings](#with-customized-settings).

 But as described above, other models can be used, and if that is the case, please also change the values in `config.json` to match your model file subfolder names.